-Important lesson to learn-during hurricane season book your shore tours through the cruise ship, especially in ports that require tendering, as you never know when the strong winds will pick up and change your plans!
+The important lesson to learn during hurricane season book your shore tours through the cruise ship, especially in ports that require tendering, as you never know when the high winds will pick up and change your plans!

-In the Grand Cayman we visited the sandbar with stingrays and a turtle farm, both incredible sensory and educational tools.
-Skip the little town of Hell which is basically a store selling funny t-shirts with an owner dressed as the devil, unless you want to sample a different sensory perspective of surprise hugging and kissing…
+In the Grand Cayman, we visited the sandbar with stingrays and a turtle farm, both incredible sensory, and educational tools.
+Skip the little town of Hell which is a store selling funny t-shirts with an owner dressed as the devil, unless you want to sample a different sensory perspective of surprise hugging and kissing.

-In Cozumel we opted to explore the Eco park of Xcaret, with its caves, lazy river, zoos and turquoise lagoon.[See a separate story].If you ever decide to go, make sure you pay a visit to the magnificent butterfly garden and the rainbow colored macaws that use discarded feathers to clean out their beaks!
+In Cozumel, we opted to explore the Eco park of Xcaret, with its caves, lazy river, zoos and turquoise lagoon.If you ever decide to go, make sure you pay a visit to the magnificent butterfly garden and the rainbow colored macaws that use discarded feathers to clean out their beaks!

-Disembarkation was an easy affair too, and we reached Tampa airport in plenty of time to spare, after using Alamo’s free shuttle.Completing the memorable experience United airlines decided to upgrade the four of us to first class on the Tampa-Dulles segment and to Business class on the Dulles-Los Angeles flight, by itself an memorable event on an historical day….
+Disembarkation was an easy affair too, and we reached Tampa airport in plenty of time to spare, after using Alamo’s free shuttle.Completing the memorable experience, United Airlines decided to upgrade the four of us to first class on the Tampa-Dulles segment and to Business class on the Dulles-Los Angeles flight, by itself a memorable event on a historic day.